-The best cordless drill is powerful, versatile & built to last.
+The best combi-drill is powerful, versatile & built to last.
 Choose the right model and you will be able to handle countless tasks, quickly, easily and without fuss.

 Whether you’re decking the garden, remodelling a kitchen or simply hanging a shelf or picture, the best cordless drill is the essential power tool for all your 2021 projects & fixes.

 Choosing the right model without the latest advice can be very time-consuming.
-The best cordless drill will make light work of most tasks but the wrong type or model leads only to frustration.
+The best cordless combi-drill will make light work of most tasks but the wrong type or model leads only to frustration.

-The best cordless drill is versatile and easy to use.
+The best cordless combi-drill is versatile and easy to use.
 There are seven key decision-making factors, in choosing the right model for you…

 - The higher the maximum torque (turning force), the better.
 A low torque device will struggle with tougher materials & won’t budge tight screws.